Josehower/e-commerce-project/README.md

 yarn install
 ```

-7. You may also need to install dotenv-cli globally whit:
+7. You may also need to install dotenv-cli globally with:

 ```bash
 yarn global add dotenv-cli
 ```

-8. run the migrations for your local database whit:
+8. run the migrations for your local database with:

 ```bash
 yarn migrateLocal up